microsoft/coyote/docs/_case-studies/azure-blockchain-service.md

 The Blockchain Service code heavily utilized .NET tasks and the corresponding async/await style of programming concurrent systems.
-Integrating Coyote' Task-based programming model into the system was easy and required minimal effort.
+Integrating Coyote's Task-based programming model into the system was easy and required minimal effort.
 The development team wrote mocks for their external dependencies using Coyote.
 Writing of mocks is common for any kind of unit testing.
 The Coyote mocks turned out to be concise and it